-For planning purposes, we estimate and may disclose the timing of a variety of clinical, regulatory and other milestones, such as when we anticipate a certain drug will enter the clinic, when we anticipate completing a clinical study, or when we anticipate filing an application for marketing authorization.
-We base our estimates on present facts and a variety of assumptions.
+For e example, a collaborator such as AstraZeneca, Bayer, Biogen, GSK, or Roche, could determine that it is in its financial interest to: pursue alternative technologies or develop alternative products that may be competitive with the drug that is part of the collaboration with us; pursue higher-priority programs or change the focus of its own development programs; or choose to devote fewer resources to our drugs than it does for its own drugs. by of these occur, it could affect our partner's commitment to the collaboration with us and could delay or otherwise negatively affect the ation of our drugs, including SPINRAZA, IONIS- TTR{Rx} , volanesorsen and Kynamro.
+If we do not progress in our programs as anticipated, the price of our securities could decrease. a certain drug base our estin accordance w planning purposes, we estimate and may disclose the timing of a variety of clinical, regulatory and other milestones, such as when we anticipate will enter the clinic, when we anticipate completing a clinical study, or when we anticipate filing an application for marketing authorization.
+We nates on present facts and a variety of assumptions.
 Many underlying assumptions are outside of our control.
-If we do not achieve milestones in accordance with our or our investors' expectations, including milestones related to the Phase 3 programs for nusinersen, IONIS-TTR ${\rm Rx}$ , and volanesorsen, the price of our securities could decrease.
+If we do not achieve milestones in the our or our investors' expectations, including milestones related to the Phase 3 programs for SPINRAZA, IONIS-TTR {Rx} , and volanesorsen are securities could decrease.